thomasWeise/moptipy/README.md

 If you only specify a goal objective value and the algorithm cannot reach it, it may not terminate.

 Finally, you can also set the path to a log file via [`ex.set_log_file(...)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_log_file).
-If you specify a log file, the system will automatically gather system information, collect the progress of the algorithm (in terms of improving moves by default), and the final results.
+If you specify a log file, the system will automatically gather system information and collect the end result.
+Via [`ex.set_log_improvements(True)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_log_improvements), you can instruct the system to also collect the progress of the algorithm in terms of improving moves by default.
+In the rare case that you want to log every single move that the algorithm makes, you could call [`ex.set_log_all_fes(True)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_log_all_fes).
-It will store all of that in a text file *after* the algorithm has completed and you have left the process scope (see below).
+All of that will be stored in a [text file](#51-log-files) *after* the algorithm has completed and you have left the process scope (see below).

 Anyway, after you have completed building the execution, you can run the process you have configured via `ex.execute()`.
 This method returns an instance of [`Process`](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.process).